Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Cutting corners and making ends meet.

 Combining Theorem 2.3 with our previous theorems we get

-\textbf{Theorem 2.4:} \textit{If $Z = Z(P)$ is a connected sum of sphere products and is simply connected of dimension at least 5, then any manifold obtained from $Z$ by repeatedly applying the $Z^J$, $Z_\textsf{v}\, '$ and $Z_\textsf{e}\, '$ constructions (any number of times each and in any order) as well as its corresponding moment-angle manifold, is also a connected sum of sphere products.}
+\textbf{Theorem 2.4:} \textit{If $Z = Z(P)$ is a connected sum of sphere products and is simply connected of dimension at least 5, then any manifold obtained from $Z$ by repeatedly applying the $Z^J$, $Z_\textsf{v}\, '$ and $Z_\textsf{e}\, '$ constructions (any number of times each and in any order) is also a connected sum of sphere products.\footnote{This includes, of course, the corresponding moment-angle manifolds.}}

-The basic manifold can be any sphere, any $Z(P)$ with free homology for a dual-neighborly polytope or an adequate $Z^J$ for a polygon (Theorems 1.3 and 1.4) or any simply connected manifold with $m - d = 3$ of dimension at least 5 that is not a triple sphere product ([LdM1]).
+The basic manifold can be any sphere, any $Z(P)$ with free homology for a dual-neighborly polytope (Theorems 1.3 and 1.4) or any simply connected manifold with $m - d = 3$ of dimension at least 5 that is not a triple sphere product ([LdM1]).

-So this theorem seems to include all cases known so far of moment-angle manifolds that are connected sums of sphere products.
+It is known that there are many dual neighborly polytopes in each dimension.
+If to these we add the infinite family stemming from each of them by applying the three constructions above (which produce polytopes which are \emph{not} dual neighborly) we can conclude that there is a large number of polytopes $P$ for which $Z(P)$ is a connected sum of sphere products.

-\textbf{Remarks:} The theorems on this section can be generalized to the process of removing any simplicial face of $P$ but need, of course, stronger connectivity hypotheses.
+The theorems on this section can be generalized to the process of removing any simplicial face of $P$ but need, of course, stronger connectivity hypotheses.

 One can conceive also results about removing non-simplicial faces of $P$.
-It has been conjectured that any simple polytope can be realized as a face of a dual neighborly polytope, so, in principle we need to consider the effect of cutting off any possible simple polytope.
+It has been conjectured that any simple polytope can be realized as a face of a dual neighborly polytope, so in principle we need to consider the effect of cutting off any possible simple polytope.

-It is known that there are numerous dual neighborly polytopes in each dimension.
-If to these we add the infinite family stemming from each of them by applying the three constructions above (which produce polytopes which are \emph{not} dual neighborly) we can conclude that there is a large number of polyopes $P$ for which $Z(P)$ is a connected sum of sphere products.